-- There is no public disclosure of how a standard has or has not been met. - There are no publicly available policies for supporting victims of abuse.
+- There is no public disclosure of how a standard has or has not been met.

-Aquaculture Certification, Standards and Ratings Ecosystem 1.0
+Aquaculture Certification, Standards and Ratings

 Figure 3: Mapping diagram shows the aquaculture certifications, standards and ratings uncovered in the ecosystem review.

 Explanation: The size of each blue bubble represents the benchmarking score.
 The red circles represent scores of zero in which there was no alignment with the HRAS KPIs.